Jiboo/wembed/readme.md

 Optional (required for tests):
 - google-test (unittests and running testsuite)
 - wabt (used to generate wasm binaries from testsuite text)
-- wasmception (used to generate wasm32 from some C test cases)
+- wasm-libc (used to generate wasm32 from some C test cases)